No canaries, but uplifting vistas

 There was a Guagua stop about 200m down the road and during the week we were on Gran Canaria, we made three day trips to different parts of the island.
 Knowing how difficult it is for tourists to understand and use the Orbus Public Bus Service in Queenstown, it was an absolute breeze to just jump on a Guagua and simply wave a credit card.

-On the Saturday, we rode a Guagua east to nearby Puerto Rico, our local town, only 10 minutes away.
-Like Puerto de Mogán, it was also a tourist spot.
-I thought I recognised a Scottish accent.
-A roar went up from a nearby bar with a sign out front stating "Puerto Rico’s Top Celtics Supporter’s Bar".
+We rode a Guagua west to Puerto de Mogan on the Friday, when the resort town was hosting a market.
+We’d been hoping to go to a locals’ fruit and vege market, but it was a large lineup of stalls selling mainly souvenirs, trinkets and clothes to tourists.

 On the Monday, we took a Guagua halfway around the island to Las Palmas de Gran Canaria, the largest city in the Canary Islands and ninth-largest in Spain, population 380,000.
-We rode Line 91 Directo, an express Guagua direct to Las Palmas GC, as it is known.
 The 65km journey took about one hour and 20 minutes.
 The east coast of the island, around the airport, must get really windy, as we saw the highest concentration of wind turbines I’ve ever seen anywhere.

+Las Palmas has a lovely Old Town, including Columbus House, where it is said that Christopher Columbus stayed on his way to becoming the first European to discover the Americas in 1492.

 We loved our stay in Playa del Cura, but decided that a week was enough.
 The delicious buffet was just oh too tempting, waistlines were in danger of expansion, and according to Yuriko, I was almost out of control.
 There was only one disappointing aspect to our visit ... after a week on the island, we never did spot a yellow canary!